Morsmalleo/AhMyth/.github/Dev/07: Experimental.md

 4. **Create Instance (In Memory):**
    - Finally, an instance of the dynamically generated class is created entirely in memory using reflection (`generatedClass.getDeclaredConstructor().newInstance()`).
 This instance exists only in memory and can be used for further operations.

-So, to reiterate, the provided code performs all of these operations in memory, except for generating the "CameraManager.java" file, which is later used for compilation but is not written to physical disk.
-Everything else, including class generation, compilation, loading, and instance creation, occurs entirely in memory.

 </details>